 Recovering Compensation After a Swimming Pool Accident

 A swimming pool accident can cause serious and life-threatening injuries.
 These injuries can require extensive medical and rehabilitative care.
 This can be very expensive.
 Most Americans do not have enough saved away to cover these costs.
 A personal injury lawsuit for damages may be the best solution to pay for your accident-related costs.
-In Los Angeles, swimming pool accident victims can recover two types of damages: economic and non-economic.
+Swimming pool accident victims can recover two types of damages: economic and non-economic.

 Economic damages are awarded to make up for the financial losses you suffer because of your accident.
 These are verifiable costs.
 Medical bills, rehabilitation, prescription medications, lost wages, and reduced earning capacity are all examples of economic damages.